Documentation

 Security

-Clawzam is designed with a secrets-never-leave architecture.
+clawzam is designed with a secrets-never-leave architecture.
 Here is how your API keys are protected:

 - Encrypted at rest — API keys are encrypted with AES-256-GCM before being written to